-In case you missed it, this is the second part of a two-part series showing you how to find and pitch the perfect podcast.
+This is the second part of a two-part series showing you how to find and pitch the perfect podcast.

 Now’s for the fun part: actually pitching your episode!

-The time has come to illustrate you’ve done your homework on the show.
+The time has come to demonstrate you’ve done your homework about the show.
 Plus, being able to give genuine compliments goes a long way.
 When crafting your email pitch, it’s important you demonstrate you know what the show is seeking and understand its format, tone, audience and more.
 This saves the production team time weeding out the wrong guests and makes it easy for them to see you as the shining star doing the hard work for them.
 To start, some publications and podcasts have their own submission guidelines, while others have a website form you can submit for consideration.
 Let’s go over the 4 steps you need to take to pitch yourself successfully to the podcast of your dreams.

 1. Find a Contact Email